Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Abstract

 \textit{Results:} We found an excess ($3.7\sigma$) in the LST-1 data at energies $E>3\, \mathrm{TeV}$.
-Further analysis in the whole LST-1 energy range assuming a point-like source, resulted in a hint ($2.2\sigma$) of hard emission which can be described with a single power law with photon index $\Gamma = 1.6 \pm 0.2$ between $0.3 - 100$ TeV.
-We did not find any significant extended emission which could be related to a Supernova Remnant (SNR) or Pulsar Wind Nebula (PWN) in the \emph{XMM-Newton} data, which puts strong constraints on possible synchrotron emission of relativistic electrons.
-We revealed a new potential hard source in \emph{Fermi}-LAT data with a significance of $4\sigma$ and photon index $\Gamma = 1.9 \pm 0.2$, which is not spatially correlated with LHAASO J2108+5157, but including it in the source model we were able to improve spectral representation of the HE counterpart 4FGL J2108.0+5155.
+Further analysis of the whole LST-1 energy range, assuming a point-like source, resulted in a hint ($2.2\sigma$) of hard emission, which can be described with a single power law with a photon index of $\Gamma = 1.6 \pm 0.2$ the range of $0.3 - 100$ TeV.
+We did not find any significant extended emission that could be related to a supernova remnant (SNR) or pulsar wind nebula (PWN) in the \emph{XMM-Newton} data, which puts strong constraints on possible synchrotron emission of relativistic electrons.
+We revealed a new potential hard source in \emph{Fermi}-LAT data with a significance of $4\sigma$ and a photon index of $\Gamma = 1.9 \pm 0.2$, which is not spatially correlated with LHAASO J2108+5157, but including it in the source model we were able to improve spectral representation of the HE counterpart 4FGL J2108.0+5155.

-\textit{Conclusions:} The LST-1 and LHAASO observations can be explained as inverse Compton dominated leptonic emission of relativistic electrons with cutoff energy of $100^{+70}_{-30}$ TeV.
-The low magnetic field in the source imposed by the X-ray upper limits on synchrotron emission is compatible with a hypothesis of a TeV halo.
-Furthermore, the spectral properties of the HE counterpart are consistent with a hypothesis of Geminga-like pulsar, which would be able to power the VHE-UHE emission.
-LST-1 and \emph{Fermi}-LAT upper limits impose strong constraints on hadronic scenario of $\pi^0$ decay dominated emission from accelerated protons interacting with one of the two known molecular clouds in the direction of the UHE gamma-ray source, requiring hard spectral index, which is incompatible with the standard diffusive acceleration scenario.
-However, stochastic acceleration of protons in molecular clouds with turbulent magnetic field, or interaction of accelerated protons with gas clumps present in a SNR shell cannot be ruled out.
+\textit{Conclusions:} The LST-1 and LHAASO observations can be explained as inverse Compton-dominated leptonic emission of relativistic electrons with a cutoff energy of $100^{+70}_{-30}$ TeV.
+The low magnetic field in the source imposed by the X-ray upper limits on synchrotron emission is compatible with a hypothesis of a PWN or a TeV halo.
+Furthermore, the spectral properties of the HE counterpart are consistent with a Geminga-like pulsar, which would be able to power the VHE-UHE emission.
+Nevertheless, the lack of a pulsar in the neighborhood of the UHE source is a challenge to the PWN/TeV-halo scenario.
+The UHE gamma rays can also be explained as $\pi^0$ decay-dominated hadronic emission due to interaction of relativistic protons with one of the two known molecular clouds in the direction of the source.
+Indeed, the hard spectrum in the LST-1 band is compatible with protons escaping a shock around a middle-aged SNR because of their high low-energy cut-off, but the origin of the HE gamma-ray emission remains an open question.

 \keywords{radiation mechanisms: non-thermal / gamma rays: general / pulsars: general / ISM: individual objects: LHAASO J2108+5157}